© Suzanne Myers

 “I suppose they would argue that the local economy is sustained by the employment they provide,” Jeremy suggested.

-“Yes, of course, but they could bring raw materials from elsewhere, dug from ground that is not littered with archaeological remains.”
+“Yes, of course, but they could bring raw materials from elsewhere, dug from ground that is not littered with archaeological relics.”

 “I know I’m being Devil’s Advocate here but that would add cost for which they would expect to be compensated.
 Have you included a compensation sum in your fund-raising effort?”